Limit point and limit circle trichotomy for Sturm-Liouville problems with complex potentials: Introduction

 \section{Introduction}

-The search for criteria that guarantee that a Sturm-Liouville equation with real coefficients is in the limit point or the limit circle case has a long tradition since the seminal paper of H.~Weyl \cite{weyl} in 1910 where he classifies Sturm-Liouville problems into two classes: Either all solutions of the eigenvalue problem are square integrable (limit circle) or there exists at least one solution without this property (limit point).
+The search for criteria that guarantee that a Sturm-Liouville equation with real coefficients is in the limit point or the limit circle case has a long tradition since the seminal paper of H.~Weyl \cite{weyl} in 1910 where he classifies Sturm-Liouville problems on an interval $(a,b)$ with a regular end point $a$ into two classes: Either all solutions of the eigenvalue problem are square-integrable close to $b$ (limit circle) or there exists at least one solution without this property (limit point).
 This behaviour is independent of the chosen eigenvalue parameter.

 Sturm-Liouville problems with \textit{complex-valued} coefficients were investigated in the (also seminal) paper by A.R.~Sims in 1957 \cite{SIMS} with further refinements in \cite{MC} and \cite{QiSun,QiSunZheng}.
-The classification proposed by A.R.~Sims contains three different cases, where one takes into account also the behaviour of the derivative of the solutions (for details we refer to Section \ref{Samarkand}).
+The classification proposed by A.R.~Sims and later Brown et al. in \cite{MC} contains three different cases, where one takes into account also the behaviour of the solution and its derivative in a weighted $L^2$-space (for details we refer to Section \ref{Samarkand}).

 Our interest in the classification proposed by A.R.~Sims arises from a second order differential equation defined on a ray in $\mathbb C$.
-This is motivated by the recent intensive research connected with $\mathcal P \mathcal T$-symmetric Hamiltonians, cf.\ \cite{bender}.
-In the seminal paper by C.M.~Bender and S.~Boettcher \cite{bender} a new view at Quantum Mechanics was proposed which adopts all its axioms except the one that restricts the Hamiltonian to be Hermitian, relaxing it to the assumption that the Hamiltonian is $\cP\cT$-symmetric.
+This is motivated by recent intensive research connected with $\mathcal P \mathcal T$-symmetric Hamiltonians, cf.\ \cite{bender}.
+In the seminal paper by C.M.~Bender and S.~Boettcher \cite{bender} a new view of quantum mechanics was proposed which adopts all its axioms except the one that restricts the Hamiltonian to be Hermitian, relaxing it to the assumption that the Hamiltonian is $\cP\cT$-symmetric.
 Here, $\mathcal P$ is parity and $\mathcal T$ is time reversal.
-Since then, $\cP\cT$-symmetric Hamiltonians have been analyzed intensively by many authors.
-In \cite{M02} $\cP\cT$-symmetry was embedded into a more general mathematical framework: pseudo-Hermiticity or, what is the same, self-adjoint operators in Krein spaces, \cite{AT12,HK,LT04,LebTr}.
-For a general introduction into $\cP\cT$-symmetric Quantum Mechanics we refer to \cite{M10} and \cite{BenderBook}.
+Since then, $\cP\cT$-symmetric Hamiltonians have been intensively analysed by many authors.
+In \cite{M02} $\cP\cT$-symmetry was embedded into a more general mathematical framework: pseudo-Hermiticity or, equivalently, self-adjoint operators in Krein spaces, \cite{AT12,HK,LT04,LebTr}.
+For a general introduction to $\cP\cT$-symmetric quantum mechanics we refer to \cite{M10} and \cite{BenderBook}.

 Let $\Gamma$ be a ray in the complex plane with angle $\phi \in (-\pi/2,\pi/2)$,

 for some $a\geq 0$.
 Our main interest is to obtain a Weyl criterion for the differential equation

 where $\textbf{q}:\Gamma \to \C$ is locally integrable.